 "These were textured by striking the metal directly with my favourite old battered jobbing hammer.
 The dings in the hammer head are transferred to the metal giving it a random aged look".

-A jobbing hammer is also known as ball pein hammer, which has one domed end as well as a flat round head and is an essential tool for anyone who likes to create texture.
+A jobbing hammer is also known as a ball pein hammer - it has one domed end as well as a flat round head and is an essential tool for anyone who likes to create texture, especially a traditional hammered effect.
+Don't forget to use a steel block for hammering your work.

 For example, the sterling silver fish brooch featured in this blog was created by our managing director Hannah Hodge.